Mountain B nightclub fire: Casualties

-The fire caused 20 deaths with thirteen reported deceased at the club and seven later dying at a local hospital.
+The fire caused 20 deaths with thirteen reported deceased at the club and seven of them later perishing at a local hospital.
 The victims were aged from 17 to 49-years-old and all were identified as Thai nationals.
 One of the victims was singer Chatchai Cheunkha who received widespread condolences.

 Thirty-eight injured victims were admitted at three hospitals; 27 at Queen Sirikit Hospital, 2 at Wat Yannasangwararam Hospital, and 9 at Sattahip Kilometre 9 Hospital.

 Investigation

 The building was found to be illegally constructed into a closed space.
 The club owner was taken to the police station shortly after the fire to make statements about the events and the condition of the venue.
 The club owner admitted to the authorities that on the day prior, electricians were hired to work on the electrical system on the ceiling.
-However, it is not clear whether is it related to the fire.
+However, it is not clear whether it is related to the fire.
 Further investigation found the establishment to contain only 3 gates; one being the front entrance for the club-goers and was the only available escape route when the fire spread.
-The other two gates are for staffs and are located on the side and on the back.
+The other two gates were for staff members and were located on the side and on the back.
 The latter two gates were hindered when the fire occurred, one being locked and the other being blocked by a fridge.
 The club was also previously charged on several occasions for making noises and opening over the legally allowed time period.

 There have been a widespread news that local police officers were involved in the management of the club and were involved in a possible corruption case that allowed the club to remain open despite many violations.
 The Royal Thai Police commissioner had launched an investigation into the claim.

 Aftermath

 Sattahip district sheriff Chatchai Sipho-on and five local police officers were removed from their positions.
-A cousin of the 17 year-old victim made an appearance on media questioning whether how a child was even allowed inside the nightclub despite age restriction.
+A cousin of the 17 year-old victim made an appearance on media questioning how a child was even allowed inside the nightclub despite age restriction.